mark-sanders/vagrant-lotdd/README.md

 # vagrant-lotdd
-Vagrant based development environment for C++ test-driven development.
+Vagrant-based development environment for C++ test-driven development.

-See [Modern C++ Programming](https://pragprog.com/book/lotdd/modern-c-programming-with-test-driven-development) by Jeff Langr
+See [Modern C++ Programming](https://pragprog.com/book/lotdd/modern-c-programming-with-test-driven-development) by Jeff Langr.

 Just using Vagrant shell provision, and assuming we're in a Windows environment.